NeurodataWithoutBorders/ontology-project/UC3_Frank.md

 Since these are spatial navigation/memory tasks, the 'stimuli' are fairly simple (lights on and off).
-Any characteristics of the light that may affect outcome? (e.g. color, brightness).
+Any characteristics of the light that may affect outcome to save as metadata? (e.g. color, brightness).

 **Task 1:** 1) Lights to indicate which ports to visit (home -> out -> back -> home).

 **Task 2:** 1) Go tone to initiate trial and indicate when delay period is over and rat should choose arm to follow for reward.
 2) Light for correct test port on that trial (SWR or Ctrl).

 ### Registration of spatial coordinates

+* In Jadhav et al (2016) they show tetrode track reconstructions on a rat 'CCF', but no references?
+Which atlas was used and how did they do the registration?
-* During our discussion at SfN, Loren was asking about the best rtat atlas to use - no registration at the moment.
+* During our discussion at SfN, Loren was asking about suggested rat atlas to use?

 ### Genotype/strain metadata